googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | 26 | COMPOSITE_HSL_COLOR | See [color blend mode][28] |
 | 27 | COMPOSITE_HSL_LUMINOSITY | See [luminosity blend mode][29] |

+The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is composited or blended into the backdrop using the specified composite mode.
 The supported modes are taken from the W3C [Compositing and Blending Level 1][1] specification.
-For details on each mode, including specifications of the required behaviors, see the W3C specification.
+Details on each mode, including specifications of the required calculations using pixel color and alpha values, are provided in that specification.

-The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is blended into the backdrop using the specified composite mode.
+While color values obtained from the CPAL table are represented in sRGB using the non-linear transfer function defined in the sRGB specification, the compositing and blending calculations are done after applying the inverse transfer function to derive linear RGB values.
+For more information regarding the non-linear and linear representations for sRGB, see *Interpolation of Colors* in 5.7.12.

 As mentioned in 5.7.11.1.8.2, a color glyph definition shall be bounded.
 A sub-graph that has PaintComposite as its root is either bounded or unbounded,